-- We like eco-friendly diapers from Abby & Finn because they use ingredients that are thoughtfully sourced to be both eco-friendly and gentle on the skin.
+- We like diapers from Coterie because they are soft and sustainable.
 They also offer a subscription service with regular deliveries to your home, which is super convenient.
-They have great diapers, wipes, diaper balm, and bath essentials.

-- Diaper rash cream from The Honest Company is another one of our favorites.
+- The Honest Company Diaper Rash Cream is another one of our favorite products.
 Nothing is worse than an upset baby with a bad diaper rash.
 Babies absorb things through their skin quicker than adults, so it was important for us to find something that we felt good about putting on our babies.

 Must do’s for newborns